imbactbulletz/Rafroid/README.md

 # Rafroid
-An application that displays class, colloquial and exam schedule.
+An application that displays class, colloquial and exam schedule. <br>
 [A mockup preview of the application.](rafroid_mockup.pdf)